 General Information about the LifeRing Congress

 Every year, LifeRing convenes a general meeting where people can come together to talk about the operations of LifeRing and to discuss new and exciting ways LifeRing can improve its performance.
 This gathering of LifeRing members is called Congress.
 On a Sunday morning, the date decided by the Board of Directors, delegates will have the opportunity to come together, online and in-person, to create an absentee ballot.
-This absentee ballot will include Board nominees and proposed bylaw changes.
-Once Congress is done the ballot will be sent out via email to all the delegates for a vote.
+This absentee ballot will include nominees to the LifeRing Board of Directors and proposed Bylaw changes.
+Once Congress has ratified the ballot, it will be sent out via email to all delegates for a vote.

 LifeRing Bylaw references:

 9.1 The following matters considered by an Annual Congress shall require that a vote occur remotely following that Annual Congress (such vote, an “Absentee Election”):